supabase/pg_netstat/README.md

 `pg_netstat` monitors your PostgreSQL database network traffic.

 This extension runs a background worker to capture network packets on the Postgres port, and provides realtime network stats data by a view `pg_netstat`.
-It uses [libpcap](https://www.tcpdump.org/manpages/pcap.3pcap.html) to capture packets and aggregates with user-specified interval.
+It uses [libpcap](https://www.tcpdump.org/manpages/pcap.3pcap.html) to capture packets and aggregates at user-specified interval.

 The `pg_netstat` view can contain at most **60** history rows and discards the oldest rows when it is full, so choose your interval wisely.